-- Auto Color Rule - used to apply a range of colors based on the value in the cell.
+- Auto Color Rule - Used to automatically determine colors and corresponding ranges based on the values in the cell.
 This rule can be applied only to measure columns.
-Click the plus under Color Rules to add an Auto Color Rule.
+Click the + button to add to a measure column.

-- Range Color Rule - used to apply a specific color to a range of values.
+- Range Color Rule - Used for setting up each range of values and its corresponding color yourself.
 This rule can be applied only to measure columns.
-Click the menu icon next to the plus under Color Rules, and select Range Color Rule.
+Use the menu icon to the right of the property to choose this rule type.

 Select the added color rule to further customize the applicable range or values, color, and legend text.
 Color rule properties are the same in all Dundas BI visualizations - see Apply colors to data points or series using color rules for more details and examples.

 Go to the Text tab of the column properties to see text-related properties of the column.

 Under Rows, the Text property is read-only and indicates what data this column is connected to.
 You can use the Header Text property to change the text displayed in the column header.
 This property supports regular text, as well as hierarchy keywords, such as [Product], to refer to a hierarchy placed on Columns in the metric set.

 If you want to change the text displayed in the cells of this table column, use the Custom Text property.
 By default, this property is unset, which means it will display the data connected to this column.
 You can use a placeholder keyword consisting of the data element name and optional format string (see Display date only on column instead of date/time for an example).
 For information on keywords, see the Formatting text article.